Victorian Railways E type carriage: First Class sitting cars

+Cars 15AE, later replaced by 38AE and finally 5G were coupled between two electric swing door motor cars or parcels vans, to run around the entire suburban system while fitted with Hallade track recording equipment.
+The consist with an AE car was sighted on the Port Melbourne and St Kilda lines in 1952, and 2CM-38AE-1CM was seen on 4 December 1955, in that case with the leading CM powered and the trailing CM dead-attached with the pantograph lowered.

 In the early 1960s, some AE cars had their bogies switched with those formerly under the Spirit of Progress carriages, as those cars were converted to standard gauge.
 However, while the bogie frames were transferred, it is thought that the AE cars may have retained their spoked wheelsets(?).
 Around the same time, AE 36, 1, 3, & 12 were re-coded as BE cars 49 to 52, with their seats removed and replaced for eight per compartment, total 64.
 50BE stayed in that form, though the latter two cars were converted back to AE classification in the early 1980s as numbers 51 & 52.

 In 1970 car 37AE was taken off register, but in 1971 it was converted to the second HW 1 as a crew car for the Weedex train.
 In this form it ran around Victorian lines, while the train sprayed weed-killer onto the tracks.

 1AE (still coded 50BES), 2AE, 18AE, 30AE, & 1BG are in the custodianship of the Seymour Railway Heritage Centre, along with the frame of 39AE.
 12AE is currently in the care of Steamrail Victoria, and 1HW ex 37AE is stored under their care, unserviceable, in Newport Workshops East Block yard.
 18AE was with the Victorian Goldfields Railway, but it was purchased by Seymour Railway Heritage Centre and moved by rail to Seymour for restoration in late 2010.
 The body of 24AE is used as an administration office at a community farm in Brunswick East, though reportedly in poor condition.
 Coordinates are 37°45'57.8"S, 144°59'03.7"E.

 28AE's body was sold privately and spent some time in Warrnambool before being moved to Codrington.